South Korea, Busan

 Beaches worth visiting not only during the summer

 As I wrote earlier, the popular name “Busan summer capital of South Korea” is mainly due to the fact that there are wonderful sandy beaches here.
-There are total seven public beaches in Busan.
+There is a total of seven public beaches in Busan.
 The most popular one is Haeundae Beach.
 You can also read more about each of the beaches on the city’s official website: english.busan.go.kr

 It is also worth noting that the beaches in Busan are a year-round attraction.
 In the summer season, you can rent beach beds and umbrellas on the beaches, there are also changing rooms and showers available.
 In low season, many festivals, concerts and water sports competitions take place on the beaches.

 Considered the most popular beach in South Korea.
 There are also strong arguments standing behind this statement: 5-star luxury hotels, top-level restaurants, the largest aquarium in the city offering swimming with sharks and a yacht harbour.
 In the summer season, the beach is visited by over a million tourists.
 Haeundae Beach attracts with many attractions: summer festivals, concerts, themed exhibitions (e.g. sand sculptures).
 The beach stretches for 1.5 km and is wide from 30 to 50 m.
 It is worth visiting and feeling its atmosphere – especially since it is also officially considered the cleanest beach in the city.